Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Drift Analysis of Hitting Probability

 \subsection{Drift Function}

 Computing exact values of hitting probabilities is challenging.
-Instead, a new drift analysis method is proposed to estimate their bounds.
-Given a level $S_\ell$ (where $1 \le \ell \le K$), a drift function $c(X, S_\ell)$ is used to approximate the hitting probability $h(X, S_\ell)$.
+In this paper, a new drift analysis method is proposed to estimate their bounds.
+A drift function $c(X_k, S_\ell)$ is used to approximate the hitting probability $h(X_k, S_\ell)$ from $X_k \in S_k$ to $S_\ell$ for any $k, \ell$.
 It is designed specifically for elitist EAs based on fitness level partitioning.